TeamLab Planets Review: Is It Worth It?

 What to Wear to TeamLab Planets

-TeamLab Planets is a shoeless attraction—you must go around the exhibition barefoot (no socks).
-It’s easier to wear shoes that can be quickly slipped off.
+TeamLab Planets is a partly shoeless attraction—you must go around the Water area barefoot (no socks).
+It’s easier to wear shoes that can be slipped off quickly.

 You will be walking through water in several sections.
 The water level comes about halfway up an adult’s shin (depending on your height).
 It’s best to be prepared to get wet from the knees down.